joshwalawender/KeckODL/README.md

 ## Target

-A Target describes all the attributes needed to point the telescope and track a particular in the sky.
+A Target describes all the attributes needed to point the telescope and track a particular location in the sky.

-See the doc string for the `keckODL.target.Target` object for al the properties.
+See the doc string for the `keckODL.target.Target` object for all the properties.

 #### Keck Starlists

 The `keckODL.target.Target` properties are strongly influenced by the [Keck starlist](https://www2.keck.hawaii.edu/realpublic/observing/starlist.html).
 As a result, existing starlist files can be read in and ingested to create `keckODL.target.Target` objects though this new implementation contains a few features that did not exist for star lists

 New Features (compared to a Keck Starlist):
-- Handling of proper motions: a `keckODL.target.Target` can propagate a coordinate if given proper motions, and epoch, and a time to propgate to.
+- Handling of proper motions: a `keckODL.target.Target` can propagate a coordinate if given proper motions, an epoch, and a time to propgate to.
 - A `from_name` method: since the coordinate component of a `keckODL.target.Target` is an `astropy.coordinates.SkyCoord` object, the `from_name` method of that object is supported.
 - Due to the use of `astropy.coordinates.SkyCoord`, the `keckODL.target.Target` object can utilize the frames and detailed time concepts used there.